esl/MongooseIM/doc/user-guide/Getting-started.md

 ```bash
 $ mongooseimctl start
 ```
-The following command shows the status of a started MongooseIM server
+The following command shows the status of a started MongooseIM server:
 ```bash
 $ mongooseimctl status
 ```